-Nominations are open from now until September 30, 2021, for the Dallas LGBT+ Bar Association Justice Award.
+Nominations are open from now until October 21, 2022, for the Dallas LGBT+ Bar Association Justice Award.
 Each year, the Association recognizes one person who has made a significant contribution to the advancement of the LGBTQ+ community by fighting injustice.
 The Association awarded its inaugural Justice Award to Jayla Wilkerson at its annual Holiday Party in 2019, and awarded the 2020 Justice Award to Robyn Pocohantas Crowe.
-While COVID-19 prevented us from celebrating with an in-person party last year, the work of honoring those who fight for justice continued.
-This year we look forward to gathering in-person once again to celebrate the courageous work of those nominated for this award.
 We welcome your nominations according to the instructions below.

 About the Justice Award